dell/csm-docs/content/v2/features/powermax.md

 ## Volume expansion

-Starting with v1.4, the CSI PowerMax driver supports expansion of Persistent Volumes (PVs).
+Starting in v1.4, the CSI PowerMax driver supports expansion of Persistent Volumes (PVs).
 This expansion is done online, that is, when the PVC is attached to any node.

 To use this feature, the storage class that is used to create the PVC must have the attribute `allowVolumeExpansion` set to `true`.
 The storage classes created during the installation (both using Helm or dell-csi-operator) have the `allowVolumeExpansion` set to `true` by default.